Deviled Egg Recipes and Tips

 With Easter coming up this weekend, there’s sure to be your fair share of hard-boiled eggs and deviled egg recipes.
 A few years ago, fellow team member, Elise, suggested a Deviled Egg contest for the boys.
 This is a tradition that her family had followed for many years, and has been our family tradition since as well.

-This year, I reached out to the lovely people of Meyer Hatchery to see what their favorite recipes or tips were.
+This year, I reached out to the lovely people of Meyer Hatchery to learn their favorite recipes or tips for deviled eggs.

 Susan from our Call Center Team sent me her recipe with the caveat that she doesn’t typically measure, so these are approximations: Mix the yolk from 8 hard boiled eggs in a bowl with a pinch each of the following: salt, pepper, seasoning salt, and onion powder.
 Add 2 tsp sugar, a ⅛ cup of sweet relish and garlic powder to taste.
 Then add your mayonnaise, stuff your egg whites and sprinkle with paprika.